terraform-ibm-modules/terraform-ibm-satellite/README.md

 ## Note

 - The `location` submodule creates a location or uses an existing location ID or name.
-If you pass an existing location, the submodule produces an error and exits the module.
-To fix the issue, set `is_location_exist` to true so that the module uses the existing location.
-- All optional fields are set to `null` in the `variable.tf` file.
-You can overwrite the values.
+- All optional fields are set to `null` in the `variables.tf` file.
+You can override the values.
 - The `location` submodule downloads the attached host script to the home directory and appends permissions to the script.
 Use the modified script in the `user_data` attribute of VSI instance.
 - If you want to use a particular version of a module, set the argument `version` to the module version.